Information

 What is the timeline of this process?

-At the writing of this answer (Oct 2025), the initial planning phase is well underway, and the public information meetings have been held.
-At some point in November, December, or even possibly January, Oncor and LCRA will apply for an amendment to their Certificate of Convenience and Necessity (CCN) with the Texas Public Utility Commission (PUC) for a preferred route, and a reasonable amount of alternative routes.
-At that point, Oncor and LCRA provide notice of filing to the public and affected land owners (those with property that the line goes through, and/or those with a livable structure within 500 feet of the center line of the project), and the public has 30 days to file an intervention.
+At the writing of this answer (Nov 2025), the initial planning phase is well underway, and the public information meetings have been held.
+Next, Oncor and LCRA will apply for a Certificate of Convenience and Necessity (CCN) amendment with the Texas Public Utility Commission (PUC) for a preferred route, and a reasonable amount of alternative routes.
+Oncor’s website has the goal date for this application as March of 2026, however, it could be filed before that time.
+At that point, Oncor and LCRA provide notice of filing to the public, and the public has 30 days to file an intervention.
 A contested CCN (which this will be) process lasts 180 days, during which the "affected public" is involved in a judicial process for an Administrative Law Judge to present a proposed final order to the PUC board.
-Then the board of 5 Governor-appointed PUC members can grant a whole/partial CCN, or they can deny the application - this is estimated to happen in the summer of 2026.
-An approval can be appealed, but assuming any appeals are unsuccessful, surveying, acquisitions, and permitting begin (ie eminent domain process), and construction begins.
+Then the board of Governor-appointed PUC members (full board is 5 members) can grant a whole/partial CCN, or they can deny the application - this is estimated to happen near September of 2026.
+An approval can be appealed, but assuming any appeals are unsuccessful, surveying, acquisitions, and permitting begin (i.e. eminent domain process), and construction begins.
 Construction is expected to be complete by the summer of 2030.

 Graphic - Guide to Licensing Process for New Transmission Facilities